Arts & Crafts Architecture: Craftsman, Prairie, and Four-Square

 The Deck Handbook: The (Almost) Maintenance Free Deck

 It is entirely possible to build a deck that is almost maintenance-free.
-It requires understanding why decks fails, a little common-sense, some unlikely deck materials, and a fresh approach, but it is possible.
+It requires understanding why decks fail, a little common-sense, some unlikely deck materials, and a fresh approach but it is possible.
 In fact, it costs very little more to build an almost maintenance-free deck than it does to build a standard pine deck.
 Here's how we do it.

 Designing Efficient and Effective Kitchen Lighting